 Living with piles or hemorrhoids can significantly impact your day-to-day life.
 Everyday routine activities like going to the toilet, traveling to work and surviving an entire day in the office can be challenging because of the constant pain, discomfort, and anal itching.
-A person who has lived with piles or hemorrhoids will be able to relate to the struggle of dealing with what gastroenterologists call a fairly common disease.
+A person who has lived with piles or hemorrhoids will be able to relate to the struggle of dealing with what proctologist call a fairly common disease.

 According to a survey:

 “ Every year, almost 10 million people in India suffer from the piles pain, a disease that is spreading exponentially due to stress, insomnia, constipation, and a growing inclination for fast food in the sedentary lifestyle.”

 Paying attention to small details in day-to-day routine can reduce the piles symptoms and prevent the condition from provoking.
 While all are aware that consuming a high-fiber diet might help, this is how piles affect your daily life terribly.
 (Also read: Diet for Piles Sufferers)

 Sitting for long hours can be traumatic

 Your excess weight can worsen your condition.
 If you have a desk job and spend most of your time in front of the screen, it will only lead to chronic constipation.
 This further leads to straining on the toilet seat.

-Leading a sedentary and inactive life can put more pressure on the veins of the blood vessels around your anal area, so avoid sitting at one place for too long.
+Leading a sedentary and inactive life can put more pressure on the veins of the blood vessels around your anal area, so avoid sitting in one place for too long.
 Walking or jogging for at least 30 minutes can be relieving.

 Lifting heavy weight can aggravate piles